Podiatrists specialise in the diagnosis and treatment of problems with the feet and legs

-Podiatrists provide preventative care, diagnosis and treatment of a range of problems affecting the feet, ankles and lower legs.
+As a podiatrist you'll enhance people's independence and quality of life through helping them improve their mobility.
+You'll provide preventative care, diagnosis and treatment of a range of problems affecting the feet, ankles and lower legs.
 This can include infections, defects and injuries, as well as foot and nail conditions related to other major health disorders such as diabetes.

-You'll also give advice to patients on improving mobility, independence and their quality of life.
 You could be based in a hospital, GP surgery or within private practice and may work with a team of people including nurses, physiotherapists and doctors.

-You will work with a variety of patients and may provide non-prescription medication for minor conditions.
+You'll work with a variety of patients and may provide non-prescription medication for minor conditions.
 For more serious conditions, you may access and supply:

 As a podiatrist, you'll need to: